George Lawson Johnston, 1st Baron Luke: Career

 In the 1929 Dissolution Honours, Johnston was raised to the peerage as Baron Luke, of Pavenham in the County of Bedford.
 He chose his title partly because St Luke was the patron of hospitals, and partly from the parish of St Luke, Old Street EC1 with which he had a long association.
 He later served as Lord Lieutenant of Bedfordshire between 1936 and 1943.

 Death

-Lord Luke died in February 1943, aged 69, and was succeeded in the barony by his son Ian.
+Lord Luke died in London on 23 February 1943, aged 69, and was succeeded in the barony by his son Ian.

 Personal life

-Lawson Johnston married at Melchbourne on 4 December 1902 Edith Laura St John (1879–1941), daughter of Beauchamp Mowbray St John, 17th Baron St John of Bletso.
+Lawson Johnston married Edith Laura St John (1879–1941) at Melchbourne on 4 December 1902. daughter of Beauchamp Mowbray St John, 17th Baron St John of Bletso.
 She was a County Commissioner for the Girl Guides in Bedfordshire and vice-chairman of the City of London Pensions Sub-Committee.

 They had two sons and four daughters.
 His daughter Margaret married James Pitman.
 His second son Hugh was married to Audrey (Pearl) Lawson-Johnston, the last survivor of the sinking of the RMS Lusitania in 1915.